Sodium salt: Plant protection agents

 Herbicides are often used as sodium salts for the reasons discussed above.
-One example is the sodium salt of methylflupyrsulfuron (CAS-No. 144740-54-5).
+One example is the sodium salt of methylflupyrsulfuron.

 Cosmetics

 Sodium salts of long chain sulfonic acids (e.g. sodium lauryl sulfate) are often included in toothpaste and shampoo.
 The sodium salts of fatty acids may serve as soaps and can therefore be called sodium soaps.

 Dye production

-Sodium salts of certain aromatic sulfonic acids - particularly naphthalenesulfonic acid - are used in the preparation of azo dyes.
+Sodium salts of certain aromatic sulfonic acids—particularly naphthalenesulfonic acid—are used in the preparation of azo dyes.

 Inorganic sodium salts

 Examples of important inorganic sodium salts are sodium fluoride, sodium chloride, sodium bromide, sodium iodide, sodium sulfate, sodium bicarbonate and sodium carbonate.
 Sodium amide (NaNH2) is the sodium salt of ammonia (NH3).